 Confidentiality of other Closed Session Written Information.* Because of the nature of the Board’s work, Board members have a great deal of access to information that is confidential either temporarily or permanently.
 Until it is clear that a document reviewed or discussed in closed session is public, individual Board members have no authorization to release such documents.
 However, the fact that a document was shared and/or discussed in closed session does not protect it indefinitely.
 Rather, whether a document is confidential or public depends on the nature of the document itself.
 For example, an employee evaluation document is confidential by law permanently, while an application for a top-level job may be confidential only temporarily, until the position is filled or a certain period of time has expired.

-Confidentiality of Closed Session oral Discussions.* Closed sessions have the purpose of allowing Board members to have frank discussions without concern about an off-hand comment or sensitive topic being revealed and possibly result in legal or other problems.
-Many sensitive closed session discussions, such as those related to individual employees regarding job performance, or the information being discussed may be preliminary and is likely to change.
+Confidentiality of Closed Session - Oral Discussions.* Closed sessions have the purpose of allowing Board members to have frank discussions without concern about an off-hand comment or sensitive topic being revealed and possibly result in legal or other problems.
+Many sensitive closed session discussions, such as those related to individual employees regarding job performance, or the information being discussed may be preliminary and may change.
 Any discussion authorized to be discussed in closed session about information not yet available to the public or staff should be limited to that closed session until and unless final action is considered and taken.

 Calling Meeting to Order: